khuyentran1401/cicd-mlops-demo/README.md

 ```

 ### Create experiments
-Make changes to any files in the following directories `src`, `tests`, `conf`.
+Make changes to any files in the following directories `src`, `tests`, `params.yaml`.
 To demonstrate, we will make minor changes the file `params.yaml`:

 ![](demo_images/code_change.png)